Last Updated on

 4) How is my posture?
 Am I experiencing increased tension in my muscles?

-5) What is my facial expression in this moment?
+5) What is my facial expression at this moment?
 How does my face feel?

 The Valued Directions Worksheet by John Forsyth and Georg Eifert